TITLE: Blood Ties(1/2)

 The fact that he'd said "going to be" didn't escape Mulder's attention.
 Skinner remained a bit of a mystery to him.
-Every time he thought he had the man pegged, he did or said something to surprise Mulder.
+Every time he thought he had him pegged the man did or said something to surprise him.
 It was almost...spooky.
 That thought actually brought a faint smile to Mulder's face.

 "What are you going to do about your brother?"